StefanFabian/qml_ros2_plugin/README.md

 Please be aware that this loses some of the semantic information that the type of a message would normally provide.

 Currently, has support for the following:
 Logging, Publisher, Subscription, ImageTransportSubscription, Service client, ActionClient, TfTransform, Ament index and querying topics

-**License:** MIT

 https://github.com/StefanFabian/qml_ros2_plugin/assets/2090520/c45280cf-24fe-4ff1-8423-30035deda10d